sloganking/sloganking/README.md

 - Machine Learning

 My ultimate goals are:
-- to help enable democracy by building distributed trustless systems
+- to enable democracy by building distributed trustless systems
-- to create or contribute to state of the art open source technologies
+- to contribute to state of the art open source technologies
 - to make good friends along the way

 In my freetime I like to: